BananaBirb/BananaBirb/README.md

 program for some time.
 One of the commenters dubbed the Toucan a "BananaBirb" in true internet l33t speak.
 I found that name pretty funny and since all my other aliases online are pretty boring (Lex264somenumber and so on), for some reason I chose this for github.
 So there you go.

+this repository for now is just for practicing work with git, if I have some serious projects going on, look for some other repositories.

 Be (maybe) seeing you!